sagiegurari/cargo-make/README.md

 ]
 ```

-To only load environment variables whenever a variable hasn't been defined yet, use the `defaults_only` property.
+To only load environmental variables whenever a variable hasn't been defined yet, use the `defaults_only` property.

 ```toml
 env_files = [